 Black German Shepherd Puppy

-When adopting a Black German Shepherd puppy you need to be very clear of what you want.
+When adopting a Black German Shepherd puppy you need to be very clear about what you want.

 German Shepherd puppies can be born black and then change color as they age.
 A pure black will remain black all its life.
 You will need to ask your breeder for the lineage of any puppy so you can be sure that you are getting an all black.

 Typically a German Shepherd costs between $300 and $1,000 from a reputable breeder.
 But because Black German Shepherds are so rare, they can cost between $800 and $2,000.

 Anyone who offers you a black puppy at less than $800 is likely a backyard breeder who breeds puppies just to sell them.
 A backyard breeder might also try to sell you a bi-colored dog as black too.

 When you go to buy a puppy ask to see it and all of its medical records and the history of the parents and their testing.
 A reputable breeder should allow you to do all of these things.
 They can guarantee to you that you are getting a purebred dog and that your puppy is actually black.

 The Black German Shepherd is a color variation of the German Shepherd Dog.
 They are not a separate breed and are considered a standard color.